 and think of you.

-The locomotive hurtles through winter,
+The train hurtles through winter,

 vomiting dark smoke,

-cleaving the white fields,
+cleaving the white fields in two,

 and now your town is near.